purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-factory.rst

 ================= ===================================================================
- ileftSideMotor    The left side motor. irightSideMotor   The right side motor. igearset          The internal `gearset <../../device/motor/abstract-abstract-motor.html>`_ used in all the drive motors. iscales           See `ChassisScales <chassis-scales.html>`_ docs.
+ ileftSideMotor    The left side motor. irightSideMotor   The right side motor. igearset          The internal `gearset <../../device/motor/abstract-abstract-motor.html>`_ and external gear ratio used in all the drive motors. iscales           See `ChassisScales <chassis-scales.html>`_ docs.
 ================= ===================================================================